 In the astronomical domain, all forces between stars or galaxies are below the limit value, as are the forces in their interior.
 Not even the interactions between any two halves of the universe exceed the limit, whatever physically sensible division between the two halves is taken.
-(The meaning of 'physically sensible division' will be defined below; for divisions that are not sensible, exceptions to the maximum force claim can be construc-Challenge 168 s ted.
+(The meaning of 'physically sensible division' will be defined below; for divisions that are not sensible, exceptions to the maximum force claim can be constructed.
 You might enjoy searching for such an exception.)